lockss/lockss.github.io/software/manual/using-configuration.md

 title: Using the LOCKSS Configuration Service
 ---

-*This information does not apply to the classic LOCKSS daemon (version 1.x).*
+*This page is uner construction.
+This information does not apply to the classic LOCKSS daemon (version 1.x).*

 ## Accessing the Web User Interface